 How does it compare to the D5?
 Well, yes, they share some very similar attributes but it’s not quite on a par with its bigger brother with regards to build, ergonomics, controls and low light performance.
 All of which are crucial if your camera is a real work horse used in harsh conditions for specific tasks.

 One thing is clear though, no matter which way you look at it.
 In its own right having a relatively high resolution crop sensor, fast frame rate, insanely quick clearing large buffer and world class autofocus makes it the undisputed featherweight DSLR champion.
+It’s just as at home with a 400 f2.8 on the end as it is a 300 PF, making it a powerful and flexible choice for professionals and amateurs alike.

 Or to put it another way, the D500 is currently the best general purpose wildlife photography camera on the market.